ml-inr/Baikal-ML/data/README.md

 # Settings

+All the classes described above can be configured by their key arguments directly (with help of `dict`s for example).
+However, I belive, special configuration dataclasses may make usage experience smoother: they devide nested set of arguments in logical blocks and enable helpfull IDE hints during coding.

-The behavior of the pipeline can be customized using configuration classes found in `data/settings_scheme.py`.
+Therefore, the behavior of the pipeline can be customized using configuration classes found in `data/settings_scheme.py`.
 Users can define settings for normalization, augmentation, and processing as per their requirements.

 To store config to .yaml file and to load it back as dataclass, use `data/settings_manager.py` script.